 In Lake Lucerne The Palace has a wonderful lake-side location and is just 5 minutes’ walk from the old town.

-Your trip scholar has put together a selection of suggested books for those who would like to find out more about some of the themes of the tour.
+Your trip scholar will put together a selection of suggested books for those who would like to find out more about some of the themes of the tour.
 When this is ready we will post the list here as well as sending a paper copy out to all those booked on the tour.